-If your 26th birthday is approaching and you’re still covered by your parent's plan, you may have lots of questions about when and how to look for a new health insurance plan.
+If your 26th birthday is approaching and you’re still covered by your parent's health plan, you may have questions about how to get a health insurance plan after you turn 26.
 Let us help you get started.

 Health insurance questions when you turn 26

-Know the answers to these commonly asked questions so you don’t lose your health insurance when you turn 26.
+Know the answers to these commonly asked questions so you can avoid a gap in your health insurance coverage.

 What are my health insurance options when I turn 26?